 (a) a reasonably detailed description of the proposed New Service;

-(b) an outline of the technical and functional specifications which the Requesting Operator considers should apply to the New Service;
+(b) an outline of the technical, operational and functional specifications which the Requesting Operator considers should apply to the New Service;

-(c) the Requesting Operator’s opinion of the likely scope of the New Service including a preliminary forecast of the Requesting Operators’ expected use of the New Service covering at least the period in Schedule 5 – (Forecasting), identified quarterly.
+(c) the Requesting Operator’s opinion of the likely interest in and uptake of the New Service in general, its benefits to the end users, including a preliminary forecast of the Requesting Operators’ expected use of the New Service covering at least the period in Schedule 5 – (Forecasting), identified quarterly.

+(d) the Requesting Operator’s assessment as to why the current Services in the Reference Offer do not satisfy their requirements.

+Please note that unless expressly instructed otherwise in writing, the Access Provider shall consider the present New Service Order as confidential.

 SIGNED by [insert name of REQUESTING OPERATOR] by: